unjs/unimport/README.md

 ### Opt-out Auto Import

-You can opt-out auto import for specific modules by adding a comment:
+You can opt-out auto-import for specific modules by adding a comment:

 ```ts
 // @unimport-disable
 ```

-It's can be customized by setting `commentsDisable`:
+It can be customized by setting `commentsDisable`:

 ```ts
 Unimport.vite({